Kathleen Ni Houlihan: Selected literary treatments of the myth

 Queen Elizabeth II's 2011 Irish state visit, on arrival at Casement Aerodrome, the tune “The Walk of a Queen,” was played by the march of the Irish military band, it was written by a composer called Bill Whelan.
-The title of the song had an ulterior meaning as it was chosen from the closing lines of W.B Yeats 1902 play, used to describe Cathleen ni Houlihan at the end of the play when she returns to a young women.
+The title of the song had an ulterior meaning as it was chosen from the closing lines of W.B Yeats 1902 play, used to describe Cathleen ni Houlihan at the end of the play when she returns to a young woman.